|

 -

-MODEL UN: This course is an immersive experience in international diplomacy, designed to replicate the functions of the United Nations.
+Model UN: This course is an immersive experience in international diplomacy, designed to replicate the functions of the United Nations.
 Students will assume the roles of delegates representing different countries and engage in simulated diplomatic negotiations, debates, and discussions.
 The course aims to develop a deep understanding of global issues, enhance research and public speaking skills, and foster the ability to collaborate on complex international challenges.

 Learn more.